 When a photographer comes to do a job, particularly an event, what determines the approach?
 Can it be with all the lighting using multiple flashes (Hollywood), or will it need to be photographed using the available light (News coverage)?

 What is the deciding factor?
-It would help if you considered the friction you may cause while capturing the moment.
+It would help to consider the friction you may cause while capturing the moment.

-You need to explain to the client the choices (and the resulting photos) and together find a solution.
+You need to explain the choices (and the resulting photos) to the client and find a solution together.
 (HINT: Whoever is paying for the project needs to decide, or this may be your last job with them.)

 Final thought